 In many cases, a great lawyer forces a settlement that favors the client, by litigating the case and being a better tactician, thereby avoiding an expensive trial with a potentially hostile jury.
 So try and take a look at motions they have filed, or won, by going to the www.lasuperiorcourt.org website, for example and try and see what kind of work the lawyer your considering does.
 Did they ever clerk for a judge or justice?
 Have they successfully won appeals or petitions for writ?
 Look at some of their verdicts and settlements to see what kinds of awards they get with or without trial.

-6. How is the average time it normally take to resolve cases similar to mine?
+6. How long is the average time it normally takes to resolve cases similar to mine?

 7. What is the value range for a trial and for a settlement for my case?